-A Targeted Introduction
+Targeted Introduction

-In its ideal form, the management of customer consents and preferences, as well as all zero-party data should be present at every interaction point between company and customer, such as mobile, social media, in-store, contact center, and more.
-However, a sweeping introduction of new functionality across the enterprise would require approval from many stakeholders and the initiative could quickly become bogged down or even abandoned.
-In many cases, initiative leaders choose a specific brand or line of business to use as a start-up program to prove ROI and gain momentum before seeking company-wide application.
+In its ideal form, preference management should be present at every interaction point between company and customer, such as mobile, social media, in-store, contact center and more.
+However, a sweeping introduction of new functionality across the enterprise would require approval from many stakeholders and could quickly become bogged down or even abandoned.
+In many cases, preference management leaders choose a specific brand or line of business to use as a start-up program to prove ROI and gain momentum before seeking company-wide application.

 The best starting point for many enterprises is an intentionally-limited start-up project designed to speed the journey towards ROI.
-Here are three simple goals (offered in order of complexity) that can be proposed, piloted, budgeted and achieved within a reasonable timeframe.
+Here are three simple preference management goals (offered in order of complexity) that can be proposed, piloted, budgeted and achieved within a reasonable timeframe.

-- 1. Offer opt-down functionality in email marketing: instead of defaulting customers to an all-or-nothing engagement choice, give them the power to tailor communications to suit their interests.
+- Offer opt-down functionality in email marketing: instead of defaulting customers to an all-or-nothing engagement choice, give them the power to tailor communications to suit their interests.
 Offering an opt-down option drastically reduces opt-outs and helps marketers focus messaging on topics of interest. - 2.
-Install a website preference or trust center: an easy-to-use portal where customers can create individual profiles, maintain or revoke their consent permissions, select topics of interest, preferred delivery channels, and pace of communications.
-Preference/trust centers empower customers to maintain their profiles as their interests, opinions, and insights change over time. - 3.
-Expand to a secondary channel: with a preference or trust center in place and opt-down functionality already in progress, expand the program to the contact center and leverage service and support calls as opportunities for consent and personalization.
+Install a website preference center: an easy-to-use portal where customers can create individual profiles, select topics of interest, preferred delivery channels and pace of communications.
+Preference centers empower customers to maintain their preferences as their interests change over time. - 3.
+Expand to a secondary channel: with a preference center in place and optdown functionality already in progress, expand the program to the contact center and leverage service and support calls as opportunities for consent and personalization.

-An excellent example of this approach can be found in the experience of a leading national software company that develops financial and tax preparation tools for small businesses, accountants, and individuals.
+An excellent example of this approach can be found in the experience of a leading national software company that develops financial and tax preparation tools for small businesses, accountants and individuals.
 The internal marketing team was struggling in recent years with mounting opt-out numbers - prospects and customers that were acting to prevent future communications from one of their lines of business and in doing so, were legally and permanently preventing the company from ever sending them communications again from any of their lines of business.

 In an effort to stem the tide, an opt-down program was initiated within a selected business unit.
 When a prospect or customer chose to opt out of a given communication, they landed on an opt-down page where they were given the opportunity to opt out of (or into) any number of specific channels.
-The preference center also allowed customers to refine communications by channel of choice, set frequency parameters, and more.
-In other words, they were given the opportunity to personalize their experience instead of facing an all-or-nothing choice.
+The preference center also allowed customers to refine communications channel of choice, set frequency parameters and more.
+In other words, they were given the opportunity to personalize their experience instead of an all-or-nothing choice.

 Within months of launching the program, the marketing department was able to report a greater than 60 percent conversion rate from opt-out to targeted opt-in.
 Extrapolated across the enterprise, that rate represented 200,000-250,000 opt-out saves over the same period of time.
-Bolstered by the data and the bottom-line savings it confirmed, the enterprise moved forward with an expansion of the broader zero-party data management initiative.
+Bolstered by the data and the bottom-line savings it confirmed, the enterprise moved forward with an expansion of the broader preference management initiative.